-- Convenient: some models can be operated by remote control, which could be handy if you have limited mobility.
+- Convenient Some models can be operated by remote control, which could be handy if you have limited mobility

 Electric fire cons

-But that authentic experience can come with substantial upfront costs and a negative impact on the environment.
+The closest experience to a traditional open fire is to get a wood-burning stove.
+But that authentic experience could come with substantial upfront costs and a detrimental impact on the environment.

 Wood-burning stove pros